Disease control as an optimization problem: The framework in a nutshell

 Our starting point is an epidemic that affects a closed population.
 This assumption is not limiting, since a large ensemble of population centres where individuals are free to commute can also be modeled as a closed system \cite{open_systems}.
 To gain an understanding of how the disease spreads, it is standard to divide the population into different sectors or compartments \cite{book} (see Fig. \ref{fig:schematic}).
 One can define, e.g., the compartment of all those individuals who are currently infected.
 This compartment can, in turn, be sub-divided into different compartments, such as symptomatic/asymptomatic.
 Once the number of relevant compartments is fixed, one can estimate the occupation of each of them and arrange the resulting numbers in a vector $\bm{x}$.
 The disease is subsequently analysed by looking at how $\bm{x}$ changes with time.

-In order to control or even extinguish an epidemic, governments can enforce a number of different measures: mass vaccination, physical (or social \cite{WHO_Press2020}) distancing measures, or even a full lockdown, are common examples of interventions aimed at fighting the disease.
+In order to control or even extinguish an epidemic, governments can enforce a number of different measures: mass vaccination, physical (or social \cite{WHO_Press2020}) distancing measures, or even a full lockdown, are common examples of interventions aimed to fight the disease.
 When and to which degree such measures are applied is determined by the \emph{disease control policy}.
-Consider a disease control policy based on random vaccination campaigns, where the intervention consists of vaccinating a number of individuals at random per day.
-Call $v(t)$ the number of individuals vaccinated on day $t$.
-This function, between the initial and final times $t_0$ and $t_f$ (i.e. on the interval $[t_0, t_f]$) determines the government's vaccination policy.
+Consider a disease control policy based on vaccination campaigns, where the intervention consists of vaccinating a number of individuals per day, across all compartments, i.e., without distinguishing between susceptible, exposed, recovered, and so on.
+Let $v(t)$ be the fraction of the total population vaccinated on day $t$.
+This function, between the initial and final times $t_0$ and $t_f$ (i.e. on the interval $[t_0, t_f]$), determines the government's vaccination policy.
 Similarly, let $s(t)$ take the value $1$ if the country is in lockdown on day $t$ and $0$ if it is not.
 Then the government's lockdown policy between times $t_0$ and $t_f$ corresponds to the function $s(t)$.

-If the government is intervening both through vaccination and lockdown, then its disease control policy will be identified by \emph{both} the functions $v(t)$ and $s(t)$.
+If the government is intervening both through vaccination and lockdown, then its disease control policy will be identified by \emph{both} functions $v(t)$ and $s(t)$.
+Note that, whereas $v(t)$ can take a continuum of values, $s(t)$ can only have finitely many.
+In the following, we will call the first class of interventions \emph{continuous}; and the second, \emph{discrete}.
+In general, a policy for disease control will combine both kinds of measures, but, as we will see, optimizing over one class or the other requires very different techniques.

-The above are instances of \emph{non-adaptive policies} for disease control, because the functions $s, v$ just depend on the time $t$, and not, e.g., on the current value of the death toll.
-A general (adaptive) policy for disease control would take into account the whole past history of data gathered by the government before deciding what to do at each step.
+The above are instances of \emph{non-adaptive policies} for disease control, because the functions $s, v$ only depend on the time $t$, and not, e.g., on the current death rate.
+A general \textit{adaptive} policy for disease control would take into account the whole past history of data gathered by the government before deciding what to do at each step.
 Although in the following all our proposed policies are non-adaptive, the formalism we introduce allows one to optimize over adaptive policies as well.